-Meet our new Alumni Class Representatives!
-This special group of ambassadors for PILI’s mission and work personally connect with their Intern and Fellow classmates to strengthen the community of 3,700+ PILI Alumni.
+Meet our Alumni Class Representatives!
+This special group of ambassadors for PILI’s mission and work personally connect with their Intern and Fellow classmates to strengthen the community of nearly 5,000 PILI Alumni.
 One former Intern and one former Fellow represent five-year groups of PILI Intern & Fellow Alumni.

 John Mrowiec, 1982 Intern, Conway & Mrowiec

 "The PILI Internship assisted me in meeting like-minded lawyers and mentors and nurtured the spirit of life-long responsible pro bono service."